kserve/kserve/docs/samples/kafka/README.md

 }
 ```

-## Train TF mnist model and save on S3
+## Train TF mnist model and save on Minio
-Follow Kubeflow's [TF mnist example](https://github.com/kubeflow/examples/tree/master/mnist#using-s3) to train a TF mnist model and save on S3,
-change following S3 access settings, `modelDir` and `exportDir` as needed.
-If you already have a mnist model saved on S3 you can skip this step.
+If you already have a mnist model saved on Minio or S3 you can skip this step, otherwise you can install [Kubeflow](https://www.kubeflow.org/docs/started/getting-started/)
+and follow [TF mnist example](https://github.com/kubeflow/examples/tree/master/mnist#using-s3) to train a TF mnist model and save it on Minio.
+Change following S3 credential settings to enable getting model from Minio.
 ```bash
 export S3_USE_HTTPS=0 #set to 0 for default minio installs export S3_ENDPOINT=minio-service:9000